Skip to main content

 Running patcher generate to template the patch

-Then, run patcher generate in the root of the git repo to generate the patch template, given the title of the patch:
+Next, run patcher generate from the root of the Git repository to generate the patch template, specifying the title of the patch:

 $ patcher generate "Sample Breaking Change"

-This command adds a templated patch to your repo with the path .patcher/patches/sample-breaking-change/patch.yaml:
+This command creates a templated patch in your repository at the path .patcher/patches/sample-breaking-change/patch.yaml:

 .patcher/patches/sample-breaking-change/patch.yaml